dbpedia/table-extractor/README.md

 ## Results
 In this page: [Results page](https://github.com/dbpedia/table-extractor/tree/master/Extractions/GSoC%202017%20Results) you can observe dataset (english and italian) extracted using `table extractor` .
 Furthermore you can read log file created in order to see all operations made up for creating RDF triples.

+I recommend to also see [this page](https://github.com/dbpedia/table-extractor/wiki), that contains idea behind project and an example of result extracted from log files and .ttl dataset.

 Note that effectiveness of the mapping operation mostly depends on how many rules user has wrote in `domain_settings.py`.

 ## Folders